-As we were doing mobile Alaska heli skiing / heli snowboarding trips exploring new terrain in Alaska 7 years ago, we found what we think is THE ZONE in the Northern Chugach Mountains near the Knik River.
+As we were doing mobile Alaska heli skiing / heli snowboarding trips exploring new terrain in Alaska years ago, we found an amazing zone in the Northern Chugach Mountains near the Knik River.
 Our operational terrain with millions of acres is larger than the typical Valdez and Haines areas, and has multiple micro zones each with their own unique weather patterns.
 SMG also holds the sole permits for BLM terrain in this area equating to exclusive use of BLM land.
 This normally allows for finding the best snow and greatest opportunities for dodging the weather.
 If you do end up with a down day, with Anchorage nearby there are a lot of fun and varied down day options in Alaska’s biggest city.

 The Northern Chugach terrain has it all.
 Big coastal spine lines, huge open faces, chutes, ramps, cruising glacier runs, bowls, and even a few trees.
 Runs are typically a minimum of 2,000 vertical feet, with most averaging around 3,500 vertical.
 Runs of 5,000’ of vertical are abundant and will burn even the most seasoned skiers legs when we ride it top to bottom.

 Most of our Northern Chugach Alaska heli ski terrain is at elevations below 5,000 feet so you don’t have to be a high altitude hero, but this area of the Chugach is very special and contains the largest peaks in the entire range as high as 13,176’.
 We normally find drier, better snow quality and long runs that can descend to nearly sea level with the favorable Northern Chugach weather.